yuliussetyawan/100-days-of-code-web-dev/README.md

 # 100 Days Of Code - 2023 Web Development Bootcamp

-## Day 3: Exploring HTML and CSS
+## Day 4: Embracing the Magic of CSS

-Welcome to Day 3 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
-Today, I continued my web development adventure, diving deeper into HTML and CSS concepts.
-Here are the highlights of what I accomplished:
+Welcome to Day 4 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
+Today was filled with CSS magic and newfound knowledge that I'm excited to share with you.

-**Day 3 Highlights:**
+**Day 4 Highlights:**

-- **Working with Colors**: I explored how to use colors in web design, adding visual appeal to my web pages.
+- **Styling the Anchor Element with Pseudo-Hover**: I delved into CSS to style anchor elements with pseudo-hover effects, adding interactivity to my web pages.

-- **Formatting our Code**: I learned about code formatting best practices, ensuring my code is clean and readable.

-- **Browser Developer Tools**: I got hands-on experience with browser developer tools to debug and inspect web pages.

-- **Adding a Link**: I learned how to add hyperlinks to connect different web pages.
+- **Why it's Called Cascading Style Sheets**: I learned the reason behind the name "Cascading" Style Sheets and how CSS rules are applied in a cascading manner.

+- **Storing CSS Code in External Files**: I explored the benefits of organizing and maintaining CSS code in external files for cleaner and more efficient web development.

-- **Nesting HTML Elements**: I discovered the power of nesting HTML elements for structuring web content.
+- **The Void Element Syntax**: I gained insights into the syntax of void elements in HTML, essential for creating web content.

-- **Using Global CSS Styles**: I expanded my CSS knowledge by working with global styles for consistent design.

-- **CSS Code Formatting**: I continued to improve my CSS skills, focusing on code organization and readability.

-- **HTML Document Skeleton & Metadata**: I gained insights into the structure and metadata of HTML documents.

-- **Visual Studio Code Shortcuts & Tricks**: I enhanced my coding efficiency with Visual Studio Code shortcuts and tricks.

-- **Code Comments**: I implemented code comments for documentation and collaboration purposes.

-- **First Summary**: I summarized the key takeaways from today's learning, reinforcing my understanding.

-Each day brings new challenges and discoveries, and I'm thrilled to be on this coding journey! 🌟💡
+- **Multiple Files & Requests**: I learned about handling multiple files and requests in web development, optimizing performance.

+- **Selecting Single Elements with the ID Selector**: I discovered how to select and style individual elements using the ID selector.

+- **Working with "font-size" and "px"**: I dived into typography by manipulating font sizes in pixels (px) to achieve precise text styling.

+- **Using Other Fonts from Google Fonts**: I explored the world of typography further, incorporating different fonts from Google Fonts into my web projects.

+With each passing day, I'm honing my web development skills, and it's exhilarating to see my coding abilities grow! 🌟📚

-Stay tuned for more updates as I progress through this web development bootcamp! 🚀🌐
+Stay tuned for more updates as I continue my journey through this web development bootcamp! 🚀🌐

 ## Connect With Me